-Lease liabilities included in the consolidated statement of financial position

-2019 £'000

-Current 1,951

-Non-current 38,299

-Total lease liabilities at December 31, 2019 40,250

-Amounts recognized in the Consolidated Statement of Loss 2019 £'000

-Interest on lease liabilities 2,947

-Expenses relating to short-term leases 486

-Expenses relating to leases of low-value assets 33

-Income from sub-leasing right-of-use-asset (9)

-The Group has operating leases on leasehold properties.
-All such operating leases are minimum rentals payable under non-cancellable operating leases as at December 31 a 2018 £000's
+Lease liabilities included in the consolidated statement of financial position 2019 £'000 Current 1,951 Non-current 38,299 Total lease liabilities at December 31, 2019 40,250 Amounts recognized in the Consolidated Statement of Loss 2019 £'000 Interest on lease liabilities 2,947 Expenses relating to short-term leases 486 Expenses relating to leases of low-value assets 33 Income from sub-leasing right-of-use-asset (9) Operating lease rentals payable The Group has operating leases on leasehold properties.
+All such operating leases are for less than fifty years.
+Future minimum rentals payable under non-cancellable operating leases as at December 31 are, as follows:

-Within one year 73 4,329
+Within one year

+73

+4,329

-After one year but not more than five years 16,566
+After one year but not more than five years

+-

+16,566

-More than five years = 60,691
+More than five years

-73 81,586
+-

+60,691

-During the year, £486,000 was recognized as an expense in the income statement in r (2018: £4,205,000). espect of operating lea ses
+During the year, £486,000 was recognized as an expense in the income statement in respect of operating leases (2018: £4,205,000).

 Amounts recognized in the Consolidated Statement of Cash Flows 2019 £'000

-Total cash outflow for leases
+Total cash outflow for leases 4,036

-4,036

-Leases in which the Group is a lessor 4,036

 Leases in which the Group is a lessor

 Lease income 2019 £'000

 Operating lease income 185

 Finance lease income on the net investment in the lease 9

-2019

-Maturity analysis - undiscounted finance lease income £'000
+Maturity analysis - undiscounted finance lease income 2019 £'000

 Less than one year 317

 One to two years 317

 Two to three years 12

 Three to four years

 Four to five years

 More than five years

 Total undiscounted finance lease income 646

 Unearned finance income (39)

 Net investment in the lease 607